 Why He's Amazing: Because, at 29, he was handpicked by a wealthy Japanese developer (Takeshi Sekiguchi, who'd never even tasted Kajioka's food) to create Honolulu's first super high–end luxury restaurant—and he's more than up to the task.

 Culinary School: The Culinary Institute of America (Hyde Park, NY)

-Background: Parallel 37, Aziza, The Dining Room at the Ritz-Carlton (San Francisco); Roy's (Honolulu); Per Se (New York City)
+background: Parallel 37, Aziza, The Dining Room at the Ritz-Carlton (/sites/default/files/an Francisco); Roy's (Honolulu); Per Se (New York City)

 Quintessential Dish: Cabbage with miso crème fraîche

 Dedication and Strong Opinions: Two things Kajioka said in the past made Sekiguchi zero in on the young chef: "You sacrifice your personal life for your job," and "I hate that Hawaii[an] regional cuisine is stuck doing Asian fusion."